-5.2 OptiSAIL output
+6.2 OptiSAIL output

-All outputs are on the same 1 km regular lat-lon grid as the TOC reflectance data used for input (ED1-3).
+All outputs for the CRDP-1 are on the same 1 km regular lat-lon grid as the TOC reflectance data used for input (ED1-3).
 The format is netCDF.
 For all retrieved and diagnosed quantities, the uncertainty corresponding to one standard deviation of a Gaussian distribution and the correlation of the uncertainty with all other retrieved and diagnosed quantities is given.
 In production, the correlation information can optionally be directed to a second output file.
-Table 6 gives an overview of the data layers.
+Table 6 gives an overview of the potential data layers.
+See the PUG (VP-CCI D4.2 PUG) for the layers actually available to the user.